1. What is it?

 Have the basic permit assigned within EACAT Procedures.

-You can review the permissions you have on all EACAT services, including EACAT Procedures, in the Personal Space.
+You can review the permissions you have in all EACAT services, including EACAT Procedures, in the Personal Space.

 3. How can you access it?